mongodb/docs/source/reference/configuration-options.rst

    In the context of :term:`replica set` replication, set this option to ``true`` if this replica has been seeded with a snapshot of the :term:`dbpath` of another member of the set.
-Otherwise the :option:`mongod` will attempt to perform a full sync.
+Otherwise the :program:`mongod` will attempt to perform a full sync.

 .. setting:: oplogSize